 Check out Dr. Gottman interviewed on the Anderson Cooper show where they show detailed examples of Gottman’s the four horsemen as well as how it can predict divorce.

-If you feel like your relationship is headed for a split or your marriage headed for divorce, I highly recommend you take a moment and check out one of my most viewed posts entitled Top Reasons for Divorce (and How You Can Avoid Them).
+If you feel like your relationship is headed for a split or your marriage headed for divorce, I highly recommend you take a moment and check out one of my most viewed articles about the Top Reasons for Divorce (click to read my article) (and How You Can Avoid Them).

 I break down the big reasons couples split up and dissect easy, actionable steps you can take to correct those issues.